elaye/ofxKUI/README.md

 **normal mode [`<Esc>`]**

 In this mode you can access all the other modes.
-It is kind of a 'base mode'.
+It is a kind of a 'base mode'.

 **camera mode [`c`]**